GDP in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Emirates NBD Egypt Purchasing Managers’ Index (PMI) rose from 47.2 in June to 48.6 in July, edging closer to the 50-point threshold that separates contraction from expansion in the non-oil producing private sector.
+The Emirates NBD Egypt Purchasing Managers’ Index (PMI) fell from 48.9 in August to 47.4 in September, thus moving further away from the 50-point threshold that separates contraction from expansion in the non-oil producing private sector.

-In May, urban consumer prices rose 1.67% from the previous month, down marginally from April’s 1.69%.
+In August, urban consumer prices rose 1.13% from the previous month, down sharply from July’s 3.22% increase, which was underpinned by a VAT hike and fuel subsidy cuts.